-Some caution must be taken when studying CXCR4/ACKR3 signaling, since their endogenous expression patterns can differ in different cell types and might influence the outcome of the experiments.
-Regarding drug development, one must acknowledge the complexity of targeting CXCR4 in different diseases and tissues, since heteromerization or cross-talk with other receptors can strongly impact its signaling.
+Some caution must be taken when studying CXCR4/ACKR3 signalling, since their endogenous expression patterns can differ in different cell types and might influence the outcome of the experiments.
+Regarding drug development, one must acknowledge the complexity of targeting CXCR4 in different diseases and tissues, since heteromerisation or crosstalk with other receptors can strongly impact its signalling.

-Location of CXCR4 and ACKR3 Can Influence Receptor Signaling
+3. Location of CXCR4 and ACKR3 can influence receptor signalling